harmit-s/Cradle/README.md

 delicate so each time it moves, it will weaken him - lowering your health score.
 Goal is to always get the Hero cube on the black cube and the black cube on the platform.

-This is a javascript game developed using three.js library deployed in vite environment.
+This is a javascript game developed using react-three-fiber (three.js) library deployed in vite environment.

 ### Tech Stack